bdwashbu/ScalaAsm/README.md

 Rest assured, Scala is great for this task and ScalaAsm is the answer for you!

-ScalaAsm is designed to assemble an executable from scratch, using nothing more than a built-in DSL (Domain specific language)
+ScalaAsm is designed to assemble an executable from scratch, using nothing more than a built-in DSL (Domain specific language).
+The goal is to eventually use ScalaAsm to implement a programming language!

 Heres an example assembly program: